dcunited001/te-xel-io/app/posts/2015-11-21-neural-networks-and-spider-brains.md

   tags: "psychology philosophy spiders ai machine-learning"
 ---

-This is not a *I'm sooo smart* blog.
+> This is not a *I'm sooo smart* blog.
 I promise.
 I hate doing that, I really do.
+I also don't like prefacing
+> an article with this.

-I originally outlined this article several months ago over the course of a few hours.
+I originally outlined this
+article several months ago over the course of a few hours.
 The problem with outlines and articles -- and *every single other project i work on* -- is that if i don't follow it through to completion at that moment, i almost certainly never will.